Symphony No. 7 (Shostakovich): In the West

 Shostakovich had been known in the West before the war.
 When news of the Seventh quickly spread in the British and American press, the composer's popularity soared.
-During the war, the work was very popular both in the West and in the Soviet Union as the embodiment of the fighting Russian spirit.
+During the war, the work was popular both in the West and in the Soviet Union as the embodiment of the fighting Russian spirit.
 The American premiere, in July 1942, was by the NBC Symphony Orchestra conducted by Arturo Toscanini, broadcast on radio by NBC and preserved on transcription discs; RCA issued the recording on LP in 1967 and later reissued it on CD.
 The symphony was played 62 times in the United States in the 1942–43 season.

 Shostakovich's contemporaries were dismayed, even angered by its lack of subtlety, crudity, and overblown dramatics.
 Virgil Thomson wrote that, "It seems to have been written for the slow-witted, the not very musical and the distracted," adding that if Shostakovich continued writing in this manner, it might "eventually disqualify him for consideration as a serious composer.
 Sergei Rachmaninoff's only comment after hearing the American premiere on the radio was a grim "Well, and now let's have some tea."

 Disdainful remarks about the symphony being nothing more than a bombastic accompaniment for a bad war movie were voiced immediately after the London and New York premieres.
 However, in the cultural and political ear of the period, they had no effect.
 The American public-relations machine had joined the Soviet propaganda arm in portraying the Seventh as a symbol of cooperation and spiritual unity of both peoples in their fight against the Nazis.